 ARRL Legislative Activity

 High on the ARRL's legislative agenda is to continue seeking Congressional action to direct the FCC to extend PRB-1 type protections for Amateurs residing in communities that have restrictive covenents and deed-restrictions.
-To that end, in late June 2014, the "Amateur Radio Parity Act of 2014" was introduced into Congress by Representative Adam Kinzinger of IL and co-sponsor Joe Courtney of CT.
-The bill garnered a total of 69 so-sponsors in the House but was not moved out of committee for consideration.
-The ARRL Washington team is working with members of the new 114th Congress and believes that the "Amateur Radio Parity Act" will be reintroduced into the House.
-The ARRL team is also working to find a sponsor and co-sponsor in the US Senate.
+To that end, March 2015, HR 1301- the "Amateur Radio Parity Act of 2015" was introduced into Congress by Representative Adam Kinzinger of IL along with 12 original co-sponsors.
+HR 1301 is currently a top priority for the ARRL's Washington team.

 The League is also continuing to monitor for any legislation that would threaten existing Amateur frequency allocations, and will active oppose such legislation.